mariakondili/LEERSTAND_FRA/README.md

 # LEERSTAND_FRA
-HackFrankfurt-Open Data on vacant properties ("Leerstand" auf Deutsch) Provided by the webpage https://www.leerstandsmelder.de/frankfurt and extracted for analysis & further manipulation.
+HackFrankfurt-Open Data on vacant properties ("Leerstand" auf Deutsch).

+Provided by the webpage https://www.leerstandsmelder.de/frankfurt and extracted for analysis & further manipulation.

 Once you pull the repo ,the script extract_leerstand.py can be used to read